-From 2005 to 2012, he worked at the Central Bank of Morocco (Bank Al-Maghrib) where he served as Director of Economics, Statistics and International Relations.
-He was also in charge of the Research Department and was a member of the cabinet of the Governor.
-Prior to joining Bank Al-Maghrib, Karim El Aynaoui worked for eight years at the World Bank, as an Economist within the Middle East, North Africa, and Africa regions.
+Karim El Aynaoui is an economist.
+From 2005 to 2012, he worked at the Central Bank of Morocco where he held the position of Director of Economics, Statistics, and International Relations.
+At the Central Bank of Morocco, he was in charge of the Research Department and equally a member of the Governor’s Cabinet.
+Previously, he worked for eight years at the World Bank as an Economist for its regional units of the Middle East and North Africa (MENA) as well as Africa.

-He has published books and journal articles on macroeconomic issues in developing countries.
-His recent work includes co-authored books on renewing Morocco’s growth strategy and on the Moroccan labor market.
+Karim El Aynaoui has published books and journal articles on macroeconomic issues in developing countries.
+His recent publications include co-authored books on renewing Morocco’s growth strategy and the Moroccan labor market.

-Karim El Aynaoui holds scientific and advisory positions in various institutions.
-He is a member of the Malabo-Montpellier Panel, the Scientific Council of the Moroccan Capital Market Authority, and the Strategic Advisory Board of the French Institute of International Relations.
-He is also a global member of the Trilateral Commission.
-In the past, he served as a member of the COP22 Scientific Committee.
+Karim El Aynaoui holds scientific and advisory positions at various institutions.
+He is a member of the Malabo Montpellier Panel, the Scientific Council of the Moroccan Capital Market Authority, the Strategic Advisory Board of the French Institute of International Relations, the International Board of the Med-Or Foundation, the Advisory Council of the School of Global Affairs and Public Policy of the American University of Cairo, Morocco’s Chapter of the Confrérie des Compagnons de Gutenberg, and a global member of the Trilateral Commission.
+He serves as advisor to the CEO and Chairman of OCP Group, and is a board member of OCP Foundation.
+Previously, he was member of the COP22 Scientific Committee.

-Karim El Aynaoui holds a PhD in economics from the University of Bordeaux, where he taught courses in statistics and economics for three years.
+Karim El Aynaoui holds a PhD in Economics from the University of Bordeaux in France where he taught courses in Statistics and Economics for three years.